 e.
 Proof of liability insurance ($300,000 minimum).

 Once the request form and necessary documentation have been received by Disability Services, the ESA committee will review the request and documentation to confirm both the necessity of the ESA and the appropriate accommodation with regard to campus housing.
+If the animal is on campus before it is approved, the student will need to pay a $30/daily fee or take animal home.
 The student will be notified of the decision of the ESA committee and, if approved, the reasonable accommodation will be discussed with the student including a discussion of on-going care and conditions for the continued exception.

 Guidelines and Requirements: